Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Introduction

-We can make assumptions about the high-energy spectrum and include the explicit exchange of a massive higher spin state.
-We can bound the coupling of this exchanged state to the external scattered particles.
+In addition to bounding Wilson coefficients of local contact terms, these crossing symmetric sum rules can also incorporate assumptions about the spectrum of massive states.
+In particular, we can include the explicit exchange of a massive higher-spin state and bound its coupling to the external scattered particles.
 For example, for QCD at large $N$, bounds were derived in \cite{Albert:2022oes} on the coupling of pions to the rho meson as a function of the ratio of the meson's mass to the EFT cutoff $M$.
-Furthermore, higher-spin states were used in \cite{Berman:2024wyt} as inputs for the massive state exchanges at tree level to study couplings in the effective theory for supersymmetric Yang-Mills.
-An input mass spectrum has also been studied in the primal approach in \cite{Cheung:2023adk, Haring:2023zwu}.
-We show in the case of supergravity that the crossing symmetric sum rules reproduce the bounds found in \cite{Albert:2024yap} on the coupling with a heavy spin-4 state exchanged in $D=10$.
+Furthermore, massive higher-spin exchanges were included at tree level in \cite{Berman:2024wyt} to study couplings in the effective theory of supersymmetric Yang-Mills.
+Mass spectra have also been supplied as inputs in the primal approach in \cite{Cheung:2023adk, Haring:2023zwu}.
+We show in the case of supergravity that the crossing symmetric sum rules reproduce the bounds found in \cite{Albert:2024yap} on the coupling of external gravitons to a heavy spin-4 state exchanged in $D=10$.
 For supergravity, we use Gegenbauer polynomials for the partial wave representation of the exchanged massive state.
 Inspired by the supergravity case, we integrate in the next higher-spin massive particle in the $2\rightarrow 2$ effective theory of gravity for the maximal helicity violating (MHV) amplitude in $D=4$.
 We use Wigner-d functions for the partial wave representation of the heavy state to account for the helicity of the external gravitons.
-We derive bounds on the coupling of the spin-4 heavy state with external gravitons as a function of the cut-off $M$ which corresponds to the mass of the next higher-spin exchanged state.
+We derive bounds on the coupling of external gravitons to the heavy spin-4 state as a function of the ratio of the spin-4 mass to the cutoff $M$, where $M$ corresponds to the mass of the next higher-spin exchanged state.
+Together, these examples demonstrate that crossing symmetric sum rules provide an effective tool in the S-matrix bootstrap.